maiator/Eloquent-javascript-exercises/Chapter 2.md

 >Exercise 2

-This is the solution that I came up with which produced the correc result.
+This is the solution that I came up with which produced the correct result.

 ```Javascript
 for (i=1; i<=100; i++)